Language-Guided Transformer Tokenizer for Human Motion Generation: Experiment

 \subsection{Tokenizer Analysis}

 We provide further analysis of the learned representations of our tokenizer.
-Fig.~\ref{fig:t-SNE} visualizes the t-SNE representations of dequantized embeddings from different discrete tokenizers.
-Our LG-Tok demonstrates well-structured clusters with clear boundaries (\eg, in the red box), indicating that our compact, high-level semantic representations effectively capture distinct motion patterns.
-Fig.~\ref{fig:codeusage} compares codebook usage frequencies across different scales on the HumanML3D test-set.
+As shown in Fig.~\ref{fig:tokenizer_analysis} (Left), the t-SNE representations of dequantized embeddings from different discrete tokenizers reveal that our LG-Tok demonstrates well-structured clusters with clear boundaries (\eg, in the red box), indicating that our compact, high-level semantic representations effectively capture distinct motion patterns.
+Fig.~\ref{fig:tokenizer_analysis} (Right) compares codebook usage frequencies across different scales on the HumanML3D test-set.
 LG-Tok achieves more uniform codebook utilization across all scales, indicating better coverage of the motion space.
 This uniform usage demonstrates that our language-guided, transformer-based approach possesses learned comprehensive motion representations without redundancy.